ourresearch/openalex-docs/the-data/works/locations.md

 ### pdf\_url

-_String:_ A URL where you can find this location as a PDF.
+A URL where you can find this location as a PDF.

 ```json
 pdf_url: "http://www.scielo.br/pdf/jaos/v18n1/a10v18n1.pdf"